WisePH

 Liver ratio determines flavor depth.
 Most home cooks land between 20–30% for balance.

 The liver needs to be cooked separately from the face meat.
-If you boil everything together, the liver overcooks and turns grainy.
+If you boil everything together, for instance, the liver overcooks and turns grainy.
 Boil the pig face until fully tender (about 45 minutes to 1 hour).
 Grill the liver separately for 5 to 8 minutes per side, just enough to cook through without drying it out.
 Chop both finely, then combine.

 According to USDA FoodData Central, pork liver is high in iron, B vitamins, and protein.
 A 100-gram serving provides around 26 grams of protein and covers your daily vitamin A needs several times over.
 The nutritional density is one reason older Kapampangans added liver in the first place, not just for flavor.